mrmonopoly26/seminar/README.md

 - TODO Should we add a template for lecture notes?
 - TODO Should we add a template for grant applications?
 - TODO Refine Tufte Template
+- TODO Packacking for tempaltes with download parts does not work
+- TODO For packaging, run inkscape latex from command line
+- TODO Make a macro to include graphics and tables.